Sample rate

 How to determine your sample rate

 Setting your sample rate starts with knowing the number of monthly page views for your site.
 For example, suppose your site gets ~100 million page views per month.
-If you buy a RUM plan that gives you up to 10 million pageviews per month, you would set the sample rate to 10%.
+If you buy a RUM plan that gives you up to 10 million page views per month, you would set the sample rate to 10%.
 (In fact, you might want to set it to 8% to allow some wiggle room for any spikes you might experience during the month and growth over the year.)

-As you use the RUM dashboards, if you find that you're drilling down to where the number of page views is too low (e.g., less than 1000 per data point), then you might want to increase your budget by adding an additional bundle of 10M page views.
-Then with a budget of 20 million page views, you could set the sample rate to 20% (or 18% to be safe).
+As you use the RUM dashboards, if you find that you're drilling down to where the number of page views is too low (e.g., less than 1000 per data point), then you might want to increase your quota by adding an additional bundle of 10M page views.
+Then with a quota of 20 million page views, you could set the sample rate to 20% (or 18% to be safe).